c4den/c4den/README.md

 ## Projects

-Most of the projects hosted on my Github are Games, Toys, and Advanced Coding Problems that I've completed through my time as a Computer Science student at the University of Central Florida.
+Most of the projects hosted on my Github are Games, Toys, and Advanced Coding Problems that I've completed through my time as a Computer Science & Game Design student at the University of Central Florida.

 ## About Me